polyfony-inc/polyfony/README.md

 	public function viewAction() {

 		// retrieve your webpage from the database
-		// using not it's id, but it's url column value !
+		// using not its id, but its url column value !
 		$page = new Pages(['url'=>Request::getUrl()])

 		// maybe set the title and description using that database object